crhall-writing/crhall-writing.github.io/_poems/hospice.md

 another ethical dilemma
 am I an enabler, tugging them on?

-if I'd abanoned ship long ago
+if I'd abandoned ship long ago
 would the passengers parished
 or would they have escaped in time
 before the oil fire swallowd them?